daytonaio/content/articles/20240820_gpu_utilization.md

 You should see `gpt2_model` and `gpt2_tokenizer` directories.

-### Create the Initial Script
+### Test the Model

-Now, create a script to generate text using the downloaded GPT-2 model:
+This is the script we will be using to generate text with the model:

 ```python
 # inference.py